The 25 Best Travel Accessories for Europe

 Nothing is worse than getting a sore neck after being crammed into a seat on an uncomfortable flight or bus trip, and a good and supportive neck pillow is a great way to add some comfort to your journey.

-If you want to have a good night’s sleep, then finding a good eye mask can be one of the best travel accessories for Europe for you.
+If you want to have a good night’s sleep, then finding a good eye mask can be one of the things you’ll miss most if you don’t have!

 Eye masks are helpful to block out the light and to get some sleep on a plane, they are also helpful if your accommodation doesn’t have good curtains or there is one blinking light that drives you crazy during the night.